sagemath/trac_to_gh/Issue 6315.md

 # Issue 6315: optional doctest failure -- caused by mistakes in lectures on number theory rst book

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6315

 Original creator: was